Vinod-Kumar-R/AutomationTesting/README.md

 Categeory custom filed is used to know that, particular test case below to "Smoke test", or "Regression Test" etc ( it is multiple selection from dropdown and it value should be different type of test name.

 Note 3:- If particular test is automated, then TestScript has to attach in the name "Automation.xlsx".

+Configuration of Mobile Testing
+Step 1:- Android SDK has to be install in the system for testing Android Mobile Step 2:- Appium server has to installed
+Step 3:- update the Mobile_devices.properties which is key value pare (any new proprties can also be added) Step 4:- In config.properties file udpate the key value i.e "appiumServerurl" to Appium server detail for example :- http://<IPADDRES>:<PORT>/wd/hub

 Automation Result